databrary/www/website_mods.md

 ## [Labnanny.org](http://labnanny.org)

+### Links.html?

+Should we add a links.html page with links to other lab/data management solutions like [Open Science Framework](http://openscienceframework.org/)

 ### Site-wide footer

 - Funding source with NSF logo and grant number (BCS 1238599) on each page (footer?)